HatcherDX/hatch/pillars-universal-fabricator.md

 The Universal Fabricator is founded on a simple, powerful refusal: **we refuse to accept this is the only way**.
 What if you could run your legacy logic anywhere, without a rewrite?
 Not through translation.
 Through **universal, deterministic execution**.

+### The Modern Dilemma: "Speed or Performance"

 But this isn't just about the past.
-In the modern era, we face a new dilemma: the choice between prototyping speed (TypeScript, Python) and production performance (Rust, Go).
-Teams are forced into a painful choice: stay with the slow prototype, or embark on a risky, full rewrite.
+In the modern era, we face a new false choice: the dilemma between prototyping speed (TypeScript, Python) and production performance (Rust, Go).
+Teams are forced into a painful decision: stay with the slow prototype, or embark on a risky, full rewrite for production.

 The Universal Fabricator rejects this choice, too.
-It provides a bridge—not just from the past to the present, but from the present to a higher-performance future.
+It provides a bridge—not just from the past to the present, but from the present to a higher-performance future, without sacrificing your development velocity.

 > **Your business logic doesn't need a rewrite.
 It needs a renaissance.**